spine/spine.site/app/views/docs/bindings.md

 In this example instead of just passing model field name we pass object where: `field1` stands for model field, `setter` is a function that invokes when model changed and we want to set a new value for an element.
 This function has two arguments: `element` and `value`.
 Also, there is function `getter` which invokes when the view element changes and we want to extract its value.

-Additionaly, a `direction` parameter can be passed.
-It can have two values: `model` and `element`.
-The `model` setting means that we want to change the value of model only.
-The `element` setting means that we want to change only element value.
+Finally, two-way binding isn't always desirable so there is a setting for making the binding go in only one direction using a `direction` parameter.
+It can have two values: `model` or `element`.
+The `model` setting means that if the model chages we want to change the value of model only and not pass those changes to the view.
+The `element` setting means that we want to change only view element value only and not pass those changes to the model.